-The online course offered by PolyU is also acceptable to fulfil the human anatomy requirement.
-A verified certificate achieved in this course is required.
+An online course of Human Anatomy offered by PolyU is also acceptable for the human anatomy requirement.
+A verified certificate issued by the course is required.

-- It is entirely the applicant's decision whether to take the anatomy and physiology courses listed above.
-We are not trying to sell these courses.
-We declare no conflict of interest with the above courses and institutes.
-The information is provided to facilitate compliance with prerequisite requirements.
+It is entirely applicants’ decision whether taking the above said anatomy/physiology courses or not.
+We declare no conflict of interest with the courses and institutes.
+The information is provided as useful resources to applicants for reference only.